 If a client receives a message with the JMSRedelivered indicator set, it is likely, but not guaranteed, that this message was delivered but not acknowledged in the past.
 In general, a provider must set the JMSRedelivered message header field of a message whenever it is redelivering a message.
 If the field is set to true, it is an indication to the consuming application that the message may have been delivered in the past and that the application should take extra precautions to prevent duplicate processing.
 See Section 4.4.11"Message acknowledgment" for more information.

-This header field has no meaning on send and is left unassigned by the sending method.3.5.11
+This header field has no meaning on send and is left unassigned by the sending method.

+The JMS-defined message property JMSXDeliveryCount will be set to the number of times a particular message has been delivered.
+See section 3.5.11 "JMSXDeliveryCount" for more information.

 JMSType